-There are four main groups of inhalants that are abused.
+Four main groups of inhalants are abused.

 For the most part, all these chemicals impact the brain and body for 15 to 45 seconds.
 The effects of nitrites and nitrous oxide may last longer, but they are still harmful chemicals.

 Some people may think the “head rush” is worth it, even though they are at risk of sudden death or long-term physical damage.
 Many users simply aren’t aware of the risks.

 Research has shown that teaching adolescents life skills training in school has helped reduce inhalant use.
 Training should concentrate on improving self-esteem and communication, repairing relationships, and managing anxiety and pressure.

 Parents also need to be educated about the risks and warning signs of inhalant abuse.
 The dangers of death, burns, flash fires, and serious brain damage should be restated to patients who are at risk.
 Promoting the education of parents, teachers, and children is fundamental in reducing inhalant use.

 Methods for treating an inhalant addiction are not very different from the methods used to treat any other addictive behavior.

 When withdrawing from inhalants, the individual will need support in a controlled setting, with medical supervision.
 Patients withdrawing from inhalants need monitoring for heart and neurological issues.